Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Preliminaries

 Using that indegrees of sinksets of a network are at most the reticulation number + 1 (\cref{lem:sinkset_reticulation_nr}) and that the scanwidth of a network is the maximum scanwidth of its blocks (\cref{cor:split_blocks}), we can obtain the following result:

 \begin{restatable}{lemma}{levelbound} Let $G=(V,E)$ be a level-$k$ network, then \end{restatable}

-The fact that the scanwidth of a binary network is at most its level + 1 has already been stated without proof in \cite{Berry2022b} and is proved in the appendix of \cite{rabier2021inference}.
-Although a very interesting result, that proof heavily relies on notions that are introduced for the specific context of \emph{vectors of population interfaces}, making it less accessible without understanding the complete context of that paper.
-Our proof uses a more graph theoretical approach, making the proof (hopefully) more approachable.
-Furthermore, our bound is generalized to hold for non-binary networks.
+The fact that the scanwidth of a binary network is at most its level + 1 has already been stated without proof in \cite{Berry2022b} and is proved in the appendix of \cite{rabier2021inference} in a different setting.
+Our more graph-theoretical proof is self-contained and also holds for non-binary networks.

 The above bound is certainly not tight in general.
 Consider for example the network in \cref{fig:level}, which is a variation of a network from \cite{rabier2021inference}.
 This network always has a scanwidth of 3 but can be extended to have an arbitrarily large level.